Stan Denski

 Denski is also a musician, recording artist and producer, working with artists like Jello Biafra and Nick Saloman.
 In 1997 he formed the band Many Bright Things, releasing three albums between 1996 and 2005 in addition to one album under the name In The Summer Of The Mushroom Honey in 1998.
 In 2002 he produced the compilation album, Pull Up the Paisley Covers: A Psychedelic Omnibus.

 In 2007 and 2008 Denski was employed as the researcher and ghost writer for Think Secure, the online blog of Frank DeFina, then president of Panasonic Systems Solutions America.

 Since 2007 Denski has maintained his own blog, These Things Too, featuring new writing on music, politics and the arts.

+He died in his sleep May 20, 2025 of kidney failure.